DimensionDev/Mask-VI/README.md

 ### Fundamentals

 The main color scheme of Maskbook is white (#FFFFFF) shape over blue (#1C68F3) canvas.
-This particular blue color is referred as "MBBlue" in this document.
+This particular blue color is referred as "MBBlue" in this specification.

 Unless particularly required by a certain situation, everyone is discouraged from using alternative colors.
 If you feel hard to remember, remember that the eyes are always blue.